shreyansh26/Order-in-Chaos/README.md

 2. Heatmap generation with location of victims in the region to facilitate relief services.

 3. Image based search engine for missing people.

 4. Analysis of Twitter stream to gain analytics on the situation.

 5. Health centres cum rescue stations suggestions in the affected areas.

+6. With the notifications mentioned in (1), the app aims to give investment tips relevant to the industries affected by the disaster.

 ## Team Memebers
 * [Shreyansh Singh](https://github.com/shreyansh26)